Can I Get a Small Business Loan After Filing for Bankruptcy?

 Personal loans and business credit cards – Personal loans are beneficial if you have not been in business long.
 Lenders look at your personal credit rather than digging into your business history.
 A business credit card may be easier to obtain than a business loan.
 Business credit cards can also offer rewards, cash back, and travel points.

-If you are considering bankruptcy, contact an attorney today with a price match guarantee.
+If you are considering bankruptcy, contact an attorney today.
 Deluca & Associates can help you with all your bankruptcy needs, including small business bankruptcy.

 Greeley, R. (2021).
 How to Write a Bankruptcy Explanation Letter.